A Star Is Burns: Reception

-Critical reception
+In its original broadcast, "A Star Is Burns" finished 57th in the ratings for the week of February 27 to March 5, 1995.
+The episode was the third highest rated show on the Fox network that week, beaten only by Melrose Place and Beverly Hills, 90210.
+The Critic, which premiered on Fox just after this episode, finished 64th.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "Jay Sherman perhaps proves here, even more so than in The Critic, just why that show failed.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "Jay Sherman perhaps proves here, even more so than in The Critic, just why that show failed.
 He's too flawed to be likeable."
 They added, "Barney's film is magnificent, but it's easy to see why Homer wants Hans Moleman to be the winner."

 Adam Finley of TV Squad wrote, "the episode, even if I didn't care for it as a whole, does have moments that are still very Simpson-y, and still very funny.
 Jay's appearance, however, casts a shadow over everything that tends to leave a bad taste in my mouth."

 Todd Gilchrist of IGN listed Barney's film as one of the best moments of the sixth season.

-The A.V.
-Club named Hans Moleman's line, "I was saying 'Boo-urns'", and Mr. Burns' line, "Then get me his non-union, Mexican equivalent!", as two quotations from The Simpsons that can be used in everyday situations.
+In 2014, The A.V.
+Club named Hans Moleman's line "I was saying 'Boo-urns'" and Mr. Burns' line "Then get me his [Steven Spielberg's] non-union, Mexican equivalent!" as two Simpsons quotes that can be used in everyday situations.
+In 2020, English filmmaker Rob Savage named his new production company BOO-URNS after the episode.

 IGN ranked Jon Lovitz as the eighth best guest star in the show's history.

-Ratings

-In its original broadcast, "A Star Is Burns" finished 57th in the ratings for the week of February 27 to March 5, 1995.
-The episode was the third highest rated show on the Fox network that week, beaten only by Melrose Place and Beverly Hills, 90210.
-The Critic, which premiered on Fox just after this episode, finished 64th.
-On March 12, 2002, the episode was released in the United States on a DVD collection titled The Simpsons Film Festival, along with the season eleven episode "Beyond Blunderdome", the season four episode "Itchy & Scratchy: The Movie", and the season seven episode "22 Short Films About Springfield".